Houta93/etude-espressolab-tunisie/english/annexes/F_detailed_product_menu.md

 1. **Barista training**: Premium signature specialties
 2. **Highlighting**: Filter coffee and specialties (high margins)
 3. **Attractive combos**: Drink + savory dish
-4. **Communication**: Justify premium through Third Wave quality
+4. **Communication**: Third Wave quality at accessible prices
-5. **Service**: Excellence to justify prices
+5. **Service**: Excellence to build customer loyalty

 ### Launch Strategy

 1. **Phase 1**: Launch with introductory prices (-15% for 1 month)
 2. **Phase 2**: Gradual increase to target prices
-3. **Phase 3**: Assumed premium positioning
+3. **Phase 3**: Accessible quality positioning
-4. **Communication**: "The real Third Wave coffee in Tunisia"
+4. **Communication**: "Real accessible Third Wave coffee in Tunisia"

 ---

-*This product menu ensures the financial balance of the Espressolab Tunisia project with a premium positioning justified by the exceptional quality of products and service.*
+*This product menu ensures the financial balance of the Espressolab Tunisia project with an accessible quality positioning justified by the quality of products and service.*